Nolan Arenado Player Props: Cardinals vs. Mets

-On Saturday, Nolan Arenado (hitting .368 in his past 10 games) and the St. Louis Cardinals face the New York Mets, whose starting pitcher will be Kodai Senga.
-First pitch is at 4:10 PM ET.
+Nolan Arenado -- with a slugging percentage of .667 in his past 10 games, including three home runs -- will be in action for the St. Louis Cardinals against the New York Mets, with Carlos Carrasco on the mound, on June 18 at 1:40 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Mets.
+In his most recent game he had a hitless showing (0-for-5) against the Mets.

 Nolan Arenado Game Info & Props vs. the Mets